Workers' Comp Surveillance: Who Is Watching You?

 • Large and expensive claims

-• Claims for permanent total disability (or a high level of permanent disability)
+• Claims for permanent total disability or high levels of permanent disability

-• Claims where there is little improvement after ongoing treatment
+• Cases with little improvement after ongoing treatment

 How Do They Conduct Surveillance?